-The IGB project consists of an 182 km length pipeline (of which 31 km are on Greek territory), with associated support facilities (Metering Stations, Valve Stations, Operation Center).
-The Interconnector IGB will start in Komotini (Greece) and end in Stara Zagora (Bulgaria), connecting the Greek and Bulgarian National Natural Gas Systems (NNGS).
-The 32 inch diameter pipeline is designed to have an initial 3 billion cubic meters (bcm) annual capacity which may be expanded up to 5 bcm per year.
-The IGB offers reverse flow capacity.
-The project is developed by the Bulgarian company “ICGB AD – Interconnector Greece – Bulgaria”.
-The ICGB was incorporated in January 2011 with a mission to design, construct and operate the pipeline.
-The ICGB is a JV between the Bulgarian Energy Holding (BEH) and the Greek IGI Poseidon S.A.
-DEPA and Edison each hold a 50% stake in IGI Poseidon S.A.
+The IGB project consists of an 182 km length pipeline (of which approximately 31 km are on Greek territory), with associated support facilities (Metering Stations, Valve Stations, Operation Center).
+The Interconnector IGB will start in Komotini (Greece) and end in Stara Zagora (Bulgaria).
+The IGB Pipeline will therefore act as a strategic gas transportation infrastructure providing diversification of gas supply to the Bulgarian and South East Europe gas market and supply security to Greece.
+The 32” diameter pipeline is designed to have an initial 3 billion cubic meters (bcm) annual capacity which may be expanded up to 5 bcm per year.
+The IGB offers reverse flow capacity and a connection with the Trans-Adriatic Pipeline (TAP) is foreseen.

 The Eastern Mediterranean Pipeline (EastMed)

 Other International Activities

 DEPA is continually engaged in dialogue, exploring further avenues of cooperation with producers of natural gas, as well as of other innovative forms of gas, with a view to ensuring uninterrupted, sustainable and competitive energy supply for the Greek and regional markets.